 - Pass the glaze through a Strainer or Sieve so that it passes through the air gun’s nozzle.

-- Place the pottery pieces on a handwheel that you can rotate to spray the whole piece.
+- Place the pottery pieces on a handwheel or banding wheel that you can rotate to spray the whole piece.

 - Hold the sprayer steadily at a good distance, making sure that the layer of glazed sprayed has an even texture.

-- Clean the nozzle of sprayer after each use to prevent it from getting clogged.
+- Clean the nozzle of the sprayer after each use to prevent it from getting clogged.

 1. Test the Clay and Glaze’s Compatibility